adilmughal/Algorithms-and-Programming-Problems/README.md

 Algorithms and Programming Problems
 ====================================

-This project demostrates implementation of many well known programming problems and algorithms.
+This project demostrates implementation of many well known data structures, algorithms and programming problems.

 Platform and Language
 ---------------------